Webinar: Promoting Health and Addressing Health Inequities with SDoH in Unstructured Data

 Providers and payers have access to various rich information via existing EHR data feeds, (such as clinical notes, patient portal messages, call center notes) and other information such as claims that allow the capture of SDoH from routine clinical interactions.
 SDoH and health equities are also of interest to life sciences teams as they seek to do things like improve study design, understand barriers to access, better communicate and inform patients and healthcare professionals and develop support programs.
 This webinar will demonstrate innovative ways to use natural language processing (NLP) to find and understand SDoH.
 Use cases span from an array of touchpoints to address patient care.

-During the webinar we will review how NLP can reduce manual effort and provide support accessing Social Determinants of Health data (SDoH) including:
+During the webinar we review how NLP can reduce manual effort and provide support accessing Social Determinants of Health data (SDoH) including:

-- Understand challenges around curating SDoH data quality
+- understand challenges around curating SDoH data quality